rodolfocoding/canis-email/README.md

 # Sending-Email
-microservice created for sending emails with less consumption.
+Microservice created for sending emails with less consumption.